cudoventures/cudos-blast/README.md

 # Cudos Blast

 Cudos Blast is a Node.js CLI (command line interface) tool for working with the Cudos blockchain.
 You can scaffold, compile and test your **Rust** smart contracts.
-Both unit and integration testing is supported.
+JavaScript and Rust testing is supported.
 Utilizing `blast.config.js` it provides a possibility for deploying and interacting with them on a specified network (local, test or public).
 By using this tool you can also spin up a local [`Cudos node`](https://github.com/CudoVentures/cudos-node) and interact with it.